JuanValenciaSaravia/House-Sale-Price-Prediction/README.md

 Resampling: Cross-Validated (10 fold)
 Summary of sample sizes: 1314, 1313, 1314, 1314, 1313, 1314, ...
 Resampling results across tuning parameters:
+Tuning parameter 'gamma' was held constant at a value of 0 Tuning parameter 'min_child_weight' was  held constant at a value of 1 RMSE was used to select the optimal model using the smallest value.
+The final values used for the model were nrounds = 150, max_depth = 3, eta = 0.3, gamma =
+ 0, colsample_bytree = 0.8, min_child_weight = 1 and subsample = 1.mode

 # Conclusions